A Mouthful of Petrol

 Filmmaking Challenge

-We are delighted to present our Filmmaking Challenge for a 3rd year to inspire, engage and celebrate local filmmakers from Folkestone, Hythe and Romney Marsh.
+Folkestone Documentary Festival Filmmaking Challenge returns for a 3rd year to inspire, engage and celebrate local filmmakers and this year we’ve extended the challenge to the whole of Kent!
 We encourage all levels of filmmakers to pick up a camera this summer and make a documentary.

-Working in partnership with Klip Films and Screen South, we devised the competition for seasoned and budding filmmakers to come up with ideas in the documentary form based on the local environment, stories and communities in Kent.
+Working in partnership with Klip Films and Screen South, we’ve devised the competition to encourage seasoned and budding filmmakers to come up with ideas in the documentary form based on the local environment, stories and communities in Kent.

-The competition is open to both professional and community filmmakers and was an opportunity to have some fun with the form or try out something new.
+The competition is open to both professional and novice filmmakers and is an opportunity to have some fun with the form or try out something new.
+The jury will be looking for imaginative interpretations of subject matter rather than perfect technique.
+Films can be shot on multiple cameras or on your phone - it’s up to you.
+The main thing is to pick up a camera and get shooting!

 RULES